LES Girls:

 Scene One Ciné Mall:

 Hardly!
-Unlike other movie houses around town, this ciné qua non Washington Heights multiplex--just across the Hudson from Fort Lee--specializes in foreign and indie favorites. |
+Unlike other movie houses around town, this ciné qua non Washington Heights multiplex—just across the Hudson from Fort Lee—specializes in foreign and indie favorites.

 Prose And Cannes:

-This librairie à clef cinématographique in Claremont is seriously considering challenging Samuel French's hegemony. |
+This librairie cinématographique in Claremont is seriously contemplating challenging Samuel French's hegemony.

 Pho Ngo:

-American-accented fast Vietnamese food in the southeast corner of Chinatown. |
+American-accented fast Vietnamese food just southeast of Chinatown.

 Inn Seine:

-You'll go mad for the superb Parisian specialties (try the eel Saint-Louis!) at this bistro on East 27th Street, ideally situated with a beautiful view of--what else?--Bellevue. |
+You'll go mad for the superb Parisian specialties at this bistro on East 27th Street (try the eel Saint-Louis!), ideally situated with a beautiful view of—what else?—Bellevue.

 "Oh Chai!"

 Is it haggis or chopped liver?
 Smoked salmon or lox?
+A bridie or a knish?
 Angus Burger, the taciturn Jewish-Glaswegian proprietor of this Bathgate bistro, isn’t talking, but never mind.
 Just pour a wee dram and toast “to life!”
-Oh yeah! |
+Och aye!

 Ho-Hum: